unartig/sepsis_osc/typst/main_thesis.typ

   dot(kappa)^2_(i j) &= -epsilon^2 (kappa^2_(i j) + sin(phi^2_i - phi^2_j - beta)) #<odek2>
 $ <eq:ode-sys>
 Where the interlayer coupling, i.e. a symmetric information through the basal lamina, is modeled by the parameter $sigma in RR_(>=0)$.
-Natural oscillator frequencies are modeled by the parameters $omega^ot$, correspond to metabolic activity.
+The internal oscillator frequencies are modeled by the parameters $omega^ot$ and correspond to a natural metabolic activity.

-Besides the coupling weights in $bold(Kappa)^ot$ the intralayer interactions also depend on the phase lag parameters $alpha^11$ and $alpha^22$.
+Besides the coupling weights in $bold(Kappa)^ot$ the intralayer interactions also depend on the phase lag parameters $alpha^11$ and $alpha^22$ modeling cellular reaction delay.
 To separate the fast moving oscillator dynamics from the slower moving coupling weights adaption rates $0 < epsilon << 1$ are introduced.
 Since the adaption of parenchymal cytokine communication is assumed to be slower than the immune counterpart @osc1, it is chosen $epsilon^1 << epsilon^2 << 1$, which introduces dynamics on multiple timescales.

-Lastly, the most important parameter is $beta$ which significantly influences they adaptivity of the cytokines.
+Lastly, the most influential parameter is $beta$ which controls they adaptivity of the cytokines.
-Because $beta$ has such a big influence on the model dynamics it is called the _age parameter_ and summarizes multiple physiological concepts such as age, inflammatory baselines, adiposity, pre-existing illness, physical inactivity, nutritional influences and other common risk factors @osc2.
+Because $beta$ has such a big influence on the model dynamics it is called the _(biological) age parameter_ and summarizes multiple physiological concepts such as age, inflammatory baselines, adiposity, pre-existing illness, physical inactivity, nutritional influences and other common risk factors @osc2.

+=== Pathology in the DNM
+A biological organism, such as the human body, can be regarded as a self-regulating system that, under healthy conditions, maintains a homeostatic state @Placeholder.
+Homeostasis refers to a dynamic but balanced equilibrium in which the physiological subsystems continuously interact to sustain stability despite external perturbations.
+In the context of the #acr("DNM"), this equilibrium is represented by a synchronous regime of both layers in the duplex oscillator system.
+In synchonous states, the organ layer and immune layer exhibit coordinated phase and frequency dynamics, reflecting balanced communication, collective frequency of cellular metabolism and stable systemic function.

+Pathology, in contrast, is modeled by the breakdown of the synchronicity and the formation of frequency clusters in the parenchymal layer, i.e. loss of homeostatic balance.
+In the #acr("DNM") least one cluster will exhibit increased frequency and one with lower or unchanged frequency.
+This aligns with medical observation, where unhealthy parenchymal cells change to an less efficient anaerobic glycosis based metabolism, forcing them to increase their metabolic activity to keep up with the energy demand.
+Remaining healthy cells are expected to stay frequency synchronized to a lower and "healthy" frequency.

+A splay state corresponds to a more vulnerable biological condition, even though the phases are not synchronized, the frequencies still are.

 #table(
   columns: (auto, auto, auto),